vigneshv92/Computer-Vision/Notes/Image_Representation_And_Classification.md

+## Cognitive and Emotional Intelligence
+Cognitive intelligence is the ability to reason and understand the world based on observations and facts.
+It's often what is measured on academic tests and what's measured to calculate a person's IQ.

+Emotional intelligence is the ability to understand and influence human emotion.
+For example, observing that someone looks sad based on their facial expression, body language, and what you know about them - then acting to comfort them or asking them if they want to talk, etc. For humans, this kind of intelligence allows us to form meaningful connections and build a trustworthy network of friends and family.
+It's also often thought of as only a human quality and is not yet a part of traditional AI systems.

+If you'd like to learn more about Affectiva and emotion AI, check out their website.

 ## Computer Vision Pipeline

 A computer vision pipeline is a series of steps that most computer vision applications will go through.
 Many vision applications start off by acquiring images and data, then processing that data, performing some analysis and recognition steps, then finally performing an action.
 The general pipeline is pictured below!